DDR13GIT/absouts_site/GEOBLOCKING.md

    - Local testing will always show `country: UNKNOWN` and allow access
    - For local testing, you can modify the middleware to simulate countries

-## Middleware Details
+## Implementation Details

 **Files:**
-- `middleware.js` - Edge Middleware function
-- `middleware.config.json` - Matcher configuration
+- `vercel.json` - Redirect configuration with geo-targeting
-- `vercel.json` - Edge runtime configuration
+- `public/blocked.html` - Blocked page HTML
+- API routes use `shared/geoblocking.ts` for additional serverless-level blocking

 **Features:**
-- Runs on Vercel Edge Network (ultra-fast, global)
+- Uses Vercel's native redirect functionality (ultra-fast, no custom code)
-- Minimal performance impact
+- Minimal performance impact (runs at CDN level)
-- Custom 403 blocked page with country information
+- Custom blocked page with professional design
 - Intercepts ALL requests (static files, API routes, pages)
-- Safe fallback if no countries are configured
-- Works with Vite + Express (non-Next.js) projects
+- Works with ANY framework (Vite, Next.js, Express, etc.)

 **Performance:**
 - Runs at the edge (closest to the user)